nuclio/nuclio/docs/reference/api-gateway/main.md

 <a id="overview"></a>
 ## Overview

-Api Gateway is a service that allows you to expose your functions as a web service.
+API Gateway is a service that allows you to expose your functions as a web service.
 Essentially, it is a proxy that forwards requests to your functions and returns the response.
 It can be used to invoke your functions, and can provide authentication, canary deployments and other features.